 When you get vaccinated against COVID-19 using a vaccine that requires two doses, which most of them do, it is important that both doses come from the same supplier.

 If you are planning on moving within Sweden, you must contact the healthcare provider at your new destination to get information on what vaccination that medical region can offer.
 It is also your responsibility to note down what vaccine you received in your first dose.
-All regions will, according to preliminary information, have access to all vaccines, which means that vaccination at two different locations in Sweden could be a possibility.

 If you are planning on moving to another country, you ought to contact the authorities in the new country to get more information about the opportunities to get vaccinated there.
 You are advised to make this contact before taking your first dose in Sweden.